F.A.Q for custom work

 How do I find out my ring size?

 I recommend getting professionally sized.
 Most friendly jewellery stores will size you for free.
 Sorry, I can't guess a ring size and don't recommend that you do either.
-Some of my designs cannot be resized and if you do require a resizing there is a $75 resizing fee since I have to remove stones and completely re-polish the piece as a result of this process.
+Some of my designs cannot be resized and if you do require a resizing there is a $75 resizing fee.
+This is a process whereby stones are removed for their safety and the piece must be entirely republished, it is not a simple process.

 Can you work to my budget?